salunkhesaurabh/salunkhesaurabh/README.md

-- 👋 Hi, I’m @salunkhesaurabh
+- 👋 Hi, I’m Saurabh Salunkhe
-- 👀 I’m interested in ...
-Astronomy and Astrophysics
-- 🌱 I’m currently learning ...
-Astrophysics
+- 👀 I’m the Senior Outreach Coordinator for the LIGO-India Educational public Outreach.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m looking for to collaborate and work on Astronomy & Astrophysics and Outreach Activities
 - 📫 How to reach me ... salunkhesaurabh1999@gmail.com

 <!---